nodejs/node/doc/api/crypto.md

 comparing HMAC digests or secret values like authentication cookies or [capability urls](https://www.w3.org/TR/capability-urls/).

-Throws an error if 'a' and 'b' are not equal length.

 `a` and `b` must both be `Buffer`s, `TypedArray`s, or `DataView`s, and they must have the same byte length.
+Throws an error if they are not the same byte length.

 If at least one of `a` and `b` is a `TypedArray` with more than one byte per entry, such as `Uint16Array`, the result will be computed using the platform